lywedo/GIST-Editor/README.md

 - Context preview for better visibility
 - Top 50 results for quick browsing

+### 📁 **Smart Folder Management**

+Organize your gists with powerful folder operations:

+**Create Gists Directly in Folders**:
+- Right-click on any folder → **"Create Gist in Folder"**
+- Automatically places the new gist inside the selected folder
+- Maintains your folder hierarchy without manual renaming

+**Rename Folders**:
+- Right-click on any folder → **"Rename Folder"**
+- Bulk rename all gists within the folder
+- Reorganize your gist structure instantly
+- Update folder paths in batch operations

 ### 📝 **Multi-Method Gist Creation**

 | Method | Shortcut | Description |